-Lilac trees make wonderful ornamental features.
-Their delectably fragrant flowers come in a range of colours, not just lilac!
-You can choose from pink, purple, yellow or white conical shaped flowers that burst into life in spring.
-Perfect for a sensory garden, these smaller ornamental trees are ideal when there is not a lot of space.
-Trees make the most out of your vertical space so even small gardens can have that wow factor!
+Syringa or Lilac trees make wonderful ornamental features, with their delectably fragrant, conical shaped spring flowers available in a range of colours.
+Choose from pink, purple, yellow or white, not just lilac!
+These highly scented small trees or large bushes are perfect for a sensory garden and ideal when there is not a lot of space, so even small gardens can have that wow factor!

 The name Syringa is Latin for 'a tube'.
 This is thought to be in reference to the broad pith found in some species that the Ancient Greeks used to hollow out to make reed pipes or flutes.
 Vulgaris is the Latin for 'common'.
 The colour lilac gained its name from the shade of purple on many of the Syringa species, in particular, Syringa vulgaris.
 The term French Lilac refers to the modern double flower cultivars made famous by prolific breeder Victor Lemoine.

 Lilac trees peaked in their appeal in the early 20th century, but have been cultivated in the UK since the 16th century.
 The French horticulturalists, the Lemoine family, bred over 200 cultivars - including our own Madame Lemoine variety.
 Lilac trees are so popular that many Lilac festivals are held throughout America.
 The longest running being in Rochester, New York since 1898.
 It is held at Highland Park and boasts the largest amount of Lilac tree varieties in one place, most having been developed there.
 Lilac flowers are also the state flower of New Hampshire.